signet4grn/SIGNET/README_NEW.md

 ### Settings

-Settings command is used for look up and modify parameter in the configuration file config.ini [click here](#config-file) for detailed introduction for configuration file
+Settings command is used for look up and modify parameter in the configuration file config.ini.
+You don't have to modify the parameters at the very beginning, as you will have options to change your input parameters in each step.

+[click here](#config-file) for detailed introduction for configuration file.

 #### Usage
 ```bash